MGD1981/shopkeep/docs/devplan.md

 - Tile-based sprites.
 Will have a designer create these; will start with CP437 on my own.
 - Interactions with other shops in town (e.g. order wood from woodcutter); towns may not always have every kind of shop.
 - Raw material shops have dynamic inventory dependent on world activity; may need resource sites along with adventure sites.
+- New resource or adventure sites may be discovered or come into existence (e.g. depleted/abandoned mine may become dungeon).
 - Becoming self-sufficient may anger neglected shops, who could attempt to rob/damange player's shop; player could hire guards.
 - Humorous hate-thy-neighbor relationship with neighboring apothecary?
 - Ability to auto-transact by setting buy/sell rules; easy method to view/query rules.